Supplies of services to non-business customers outside the EU (B2C)

 There are certain exceptions to the general place of supply rule for services.

 If the following services are provided to non-business customers established outside the European Union (EU), the place of supply is outside the EU.
-In general, no Irish VAT is chargeable on these supplies.
+In general, no Irish Value-Added Tax (VAT) is chargeable on these supplies.

 - transfers and assignments of copyrights, patents, licences, trademarks and similar rights